pourist/API-and-Web-Services-Fundamentals/API/API.md

 ---

-Got it — I’ll weave HTTP more explicitly into both **How an API Transaction Works** and **A Practical Example** so it’s clear that HTTP is the core communication protocol in these cases.
-Here’s the refined version of those two sections:

----

 ## **How an API Transaction Works**

 Regardless of the application, most web-based API interactions follow the same **HTTP request–response cycle**: